AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Logical functions.md

 # Logical functions

-This topic describes the syntax, description, parameters, and response parameters of logical functions.
+This topic describes the syntax, description, parameters, and response parameters of IF functions.
 This topic also provides examples of these functions.

 ## and